 Strength training monitoring on Apple Watch via Gymaholic

-Many fitness buffs that use strength training monitoring on their Apple Watch tend to depend a lot on a third-party app called “Gymaholic”.
+Many fitness buffs that use strength training monitoring on their Apple Watch tend to depend a lot on a third-party app called “Gymaholic.”

-The app makes it very easy to log a set, it times your rest period and haptic taps when you should lift again.
+The app makes it very easy to log a set.
+It times your rest period and haptic taps when you should lift again.

 Gymaholic also tracks your heart rate during your strength training workouts.
-Gymaholic is helpful if you want to use the app to track your lifts, sets, and reps instead of just calories and heart rate.
+Gymaholic is helpful if you use the app to track your lifts, sets, and reps instead of just calories and heart rate.

 The app also makes it super easy to track the muscles you worked on and your rest periods.

 Gymaholic also sells exercise packs that you can buy for creating a portfolio of workouts that suit your preferences.